ami-az/ami-az.github.io/_posts/2019-12-10-arduinoproject.md

 <h3>Camper Safety Pro-Tech</h3>

-<br>- This a safety multi-detection device for camping usage and made portable with triple sensors consist of motion, water and temperature rise detection.
+<br>This a safety multi-detection device for camping usage and made portable with triple sensors consist of motion, water and temperature rise detection.
 - The device prototype equipped with two alert mechanisms, a buzzer and GSM network that send txt message to the user when the device detected somethings(intruders/conditions).
 - Has troubleshooting mode which using a LCD to display current temperature , water level status and GSM condition.
 <hr />